couchbase/cbft/DESIGN.md

 ## GT-MQ2 - Multi-index query across multiple buckets.

-This is the ability to query multiple indexes across multiple buckets in a single query, such as "find any docs from the customer, employee, vendor buckets who have an address or comment about 'dallas'".
+Example: "find any docs from the customer, employee, vendor buckets who have an address or comment about 'dallas'".

-## GT-NI1 - Resilient to datasource node down scenarios.
+## GT-NI1 - Resilient to data source KV node down scenarios.

-If a data source (couchbase cluster server node) goes down, then the subset of a cbgt cluster that was indexing data from the down node will not be able to make indexing progress.
-Those cbgt instances should try to automatically reconnect and resume indexing from where they left off.
+cbft instances should try to automatically reconnect to a recovered KV data source node and resume indexing from where they left off.

 ## GT-E1 - The user should be able to see error conditions.